rayyankhalid7777/KitchenAI/README.md

 - Applying advanced fairness-aware modeling techniques to reduce disparities across groups.
 - Expanding the analysis to include other recipe characteristics that may influence ratings.

-Through this project, we not only explored the fascinating intersection of data science and culinary arts but also underscored the ethical considerations in predictive modeling.
+Through this project, I not only explored the fascinating intersection of data science and culinary arts but also underscored the ethical considerations in predictive modeling.
 These insights are valuable not only for understanding recipe preferences but also for designing better, more equitable models in any domain.

 ### Conclusion
 The baseline model serves as a strong foundation for predicting `average_rating`, achieving a respectable MAE of **0.4891**.
 While the model effectively integrates diverse features, there is substantial room for improvement.
 Through hyperparameter tuning, advanced feature engineering, and interaction modeling, the predictive performance can be further enhanced.
 This baseline sets the stage for the final model to demonstrate significant improvements.